 Questions concerning the application of this policy and the application of the ADA or the Rehabilitation Act to students may be made to the Director of Disability Services or to the university’s ADA/Rehabilitation Act Coordinator.

-Interim Director of Disability Services
+Assistant Dean of Students and Director of Disability Services

 109 Campus Center

 College of William & Mary

 Williamsburg, VA 23187